netMedi/secret_tool/README.md

 You can run secret_tool without compiling it.
 Use `bun src_run` or `./secret_utils.sh src_run`.
 To start utils you can have two options: `bun utils` and `./secret_utils.sh`.

-After making changes verify all the shell scripts with shellcheck (`./.posix_verify.sh`) and TypeScript with linter.
+After making changes verify all the shell scripts with shellcheck (`./.posix_verify.sh`) and TypeScript with linter (eslint).